maxhbr/LDBcollector/md/APSL-1.1.md

                                 "description": "Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party."
                             }
                         ],
                         "_str": "Description: Source code refers to the source code of all modules included in the software, all of the associated interface definition files, and the scripts used to control the compilation and installation of executables (object code).\nActions:\n- Use the obtained source code without modification for purposes other than in-house research and development.
 (Use the fetched code as it is.)\n- Distribute the obtained source code without modification for purposes other than internal research and development.
 (Redistribute the code as it was obtained)\n- Sublicense the acquired source code for non-internal research and development.
-(Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n\n  OBLIGATION: Include any copyright notice, proprietary notices and disclaimers contained in such software\n\n  OBLIGATION: The notes to this license are posted verbatim.\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n  RESTRICTION: Does not present or impose conditions that alter or limit the rights of the recipient to exercise under this license\n\n\n\n", "conditions": {
+(Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n\nConditions:\nAND\n  RESTRICTION: A worldwide, non-exclusive, royalty-free patent license of the copyright holder is granted in accordance with this license.\n  RESTRICTION: A worldwide, non-exclusive, royalty-free copyright license is granted in accordance with this license.\n  OBLIGATION: Include any copyright notice, proprietary notices and disclaimers contained in such software\n  OBLIGATION: The notes to this license are posted verbatim.\n  OBLIGATION: Give you a copy of the relevant license.\n  RESTRICTION: Does not present or impose conditions that alter or limit the rights of the recipient to exercise under this license\n\n\n", "conditions": {
                             "AND": [
                                 {